DisCoTec/discotec.github.io/2024/ice.md

 ## Important Dates

-The following dates are in the [Anywhere on Earth time zone](https://time.is/Anywhere_on_Earth).

-- 27th March, 2024: 1st abstract submission deadline
+- March 27th, 2024: 1st abstract submission deadline
-- 3rd April, 2024: 1st paper submission deadline
+- April 3rd, 2024: 1st paper submission deadline
-- 12nd April, 2024: 2nd paper submission deadline (no abstract needed)
+- April 12nd, 2024: 2nd paper submission deadline (no abstract needed)
 - April 3rd -- May 1st, 2024: Forum interaction, reviews, and PC discussion
 - May 8th, 2024: Notification to authors
 - June 21st 2024: Workshop in Groningen, The Netherlands
-- 20th July, 2024: Camera-ready for post-proceedings
+- July 20th, 2024: Camera-ready for post-proceedings
+- October, 2024 (tentative): Invitation to special issue

-All deadlines are firm.
+All dates are in the [Anywhere on Earth time zone](https://time.is/Anywhere_on_Earth), and deadlines are firm.

 ## The ICE Selection Procedure